 - Pictures of the individual in the furnished property

-There’s an exception to every rule and when it comes to flipping pre-construction condos, even the government understands that a person’s situation can change.
+There’s an exception to every rule and when it comes to flipping condos in Toronto (pre-construction), even the government understands that a person’s situation can change.

 If you’ve purchased a pre-construction condo in Toronto with the intention of living there or renting it out as an investment but are forced to sell, there will be leniency if you are able to prove that you: